 Stovetop method of toasting pine nuts

 The stovetop method is equally easy, but will cook the pine nuts unevenly as there is a one directional heat source.
-Simply place the nuts directly into a skillet (no oil) and cook over medium heat for just a few minutes until golden.
-Remove from the heat immediately to prevent burning.
-This method works better with small batches.
+This method works better with small batches (no more than 1 cup/140 g).

 How to use them